Hemanth-bonala-11/notifications-task-django/README.md

-# use command : daphne <project-name>.asgi:application  to run
+# use command : daphne project-name.asgi:application  to run